Effective date: January 1, 2026

 In order to be considered, petitions must:

-• Provide a brief statement (oral or written) describing the reason for the requesting the exception; and
+- Provide a brief statement (oral or written) describing the reason for requesting the exception; and

-• Be made by the date specified in these procedures and where not specified no later than a date that gives the University a reasonable amount of time to consider the request.
+- Be made by the date specified in these procedures and, where no date is specified, be made at least one day before the deadline and giving the University a reasonable amount of time to consider the request.

 The University has the discretion to grant or deny petitions.
 Where the outcome of a petition has the potential to impact both Parties, the University may provide the other Party with an opportunity to respond to the petition.